MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-accountant-portal.md

 ---
-title: Using the Accountant Portal | Microsoft Docs
+title: Using the Accountant Portal
 description: Provides information about the Accountant Portal extension.
 author: edupont04